 How to perform Downward-Facing Hero Pose

 Join your feet together under your buttocks and keep your knees far enough apart for your ribs to fit in between your legs as you fold forward.
-You can rest your head on the floor or on a block.
+You can rest your forehead on the floor or on a block.

 What is Virasana Forward?